open-feature/js-sdk/packages/nest/README.md

 #### Required peer dependencies

-The following list contains the peer dependencies of `@openfeature/nestjs-sdk` with it's expected and compatible versions:
+The following list contains the peer dependencies of `@openfeature/nestjs-sdk` with its expected and compatible versions:

 * `@openfeature/server-sdk`: >=1.7.5
 * `@nestjs/common`: ^8.0.0 || ^9.0.0 || ^10.0.0